New York OSHA 10 and 30 Hour Construction Safety with Free Study Guide

 The 10 and 30 hour Construction Industry Outreach Training Program.
 This package is designed to teach an entry level and manager level construction worker about workplace safety specifically for the construction industry.

-This course contains Declaration and has been accepted by New York Department of Buildings to comply with the actively proctored online training requirements of New York City Site Safety Training Local Law 196.
+This course fulfills the New York Department of Buildings actively proctored online training requirements of New York City Site Safety Training Local Law 196.

 - Locate OSHA Standards references applicable to specific hazardous conditions and practices

 - Implement preventative measures for accidents in the workplace